-The first stage of the inheritance law revision enters into force on January 1, 2023.
-The main objective of this first stage of the revision is to bring the provisions of inheritance law into line with today's life circumstances and family situations.
-The amended inheritance law is guided by modern forms of cohabitation and aimed at giving the testator greater leeway in terms of estate planning.
+The first stage of the inheritance law revision entered into force on January 1, 2023.
+The main objective of this first stage of the revision was to bring the provisions of inheritance law into line with today's life circumstances and family situations.
+The amended inheritance law is guided by modern forms of cohabitation and gives the testator greater leeway in terms of estate planning.

-The changes to the compulsory portions therefore lie at the heart of the revision.
-The smaller compulsory portions under inheritance law are designed to increase the degree of self-determination – particularly for couples who are not married and for patchwork families.
+The changes to the compulsory portions therefore lay at the heart of the revision.
+The smaller compulsory portions under inheritance law allow for greater self-determination – particularly for couples who are not married and for patchwork families.
 Rather than three-quarters of the legal claim to an inheritance, the entitlement for direct descendants will now only be half.
 Parents will no longer be entitled to a compulsory portion.
 The compulsory portion for spouses and registered partners will be unchanged and account for half of the legal claim to inheritance.
 However, the surviving spouse will lose their claim to a compulsory portion as soon as divorce proceedings are initiated rather than when the formal, legally binding divorce decree comes into effect.
 Following the changes to the compulsory portions, the disposable portion will now be at least half of the estate – irrespective of individual circumstances.

 Further changes will essentially be aimed at the creation of legal certainty with respect to the processing of inheritance and estate planning.